-These comments support the argument that targeting weaker students and gaining insights into different learning styles were clear advantages of analytics.the top fivewere activity type accessed (89.4%), students’ scores per activity (87.2%), time spent online (80.9%), formative assessment (78.7%), and level of interaction (78.7%).
-One commented:
+These comments support the argument that targeting weaker students and gaining insights into different learning styles were clear perceived advantages of analytics.
+For the practitioners the top five highest ranking indicators of learning were activity type accessed (89.4%), students’ scores per activity (87.2%), time spent online (80.9%), formative assessment (78.7%), and level of interaction (78.7%).
+One practitioner commented:

 “I would like to see a map of learner-to-learner interaction - showing how they have interacted with each other, how many times; maybe it could be in a matrix table with student names along the top and down one side with the shared box indicated the number of interactions - or presented visually as a kind of neural map with more intense lines between students for more interactions.”

-Dashboards were also perceived as a potential source of learner motivation and agency by the :
+Dashboards were also perceived as a potential source of learner motivation and agency by the practitioners:

 “This would enable learners to take greater ownership for their online learning.”

-On the other hand, one argued that displaying individual student achievement against the average in the group raised concerns and could be “demotivating.”
+On the other hand, one practitioner argued that displaying individual student achievement against the average in the group raised concerns and could be “demotivating.”
 This view was countered by one of the MA students who argued that students should have the choice of using this feature:

 “one thing that I miss at the moment is progress against the rest of the group, because I don’t know whether I’m doing normal or just mediocre, for example on the discussion boards … you get the results … 65% or 75% or something but you don’t actually know [if you are in] … the top quarter [or] lower quarter and … know where you need to go”.

 How and where to access dashboard information was also the subject of student discussion.
 The undergraduate students concluded that they should be integrated into the Blackboard VLE rather than offered as a 24/7 mobile application and accessible anytime, anywhere.
 The opinions of the MA students were divided.
-One tudent wanted to be able to access a dashboard on a range of mobile devices (tablet, phone, laptop); on the other hand, students suggested that it should be located only on the VLE in order to avoid creating anxiety, overdependence or becoming a distraction.
+One student wanted to be able to access a dashboard on a range of mobile devices (tablet, phone, laptop); on the other hand, three students suggested that it should be located only on the VLE in order to avoid creating anxiety, overdependence, or becoming a distraction.

-While analytics applications are increasingly based on, some students thought this might be too deterministic and lead to false predictions.
-When used strategically and in a non-deterministic fashion, analytics were perceived by students as having potential to improve or at least contribute to improving more targeted feedback from .
+While analytics applications are increasingly based on predicting students’ future behaviour based on statistical models (‘predictive modelling), some students thought this might be too deterministic and lead to false predictions.
+When used strategically and in a non-deterministic fashion, analytics were perceived by students as having potential to improve or at least contribute to improving more targeted feedback from practitioners.
 One student indicated that a benefit could be controlling the amount of input or content that students receive:

 [dashboards seem] like a better alternative than a final exam at the end, so you can maintain your progress throughout the course with a dashboard … [they] would incorporate different things that you have to do for the course, maybe for English teaching for example they’d have to do some reading, some listening, some speaking, maybe have their recordings on there … maintaining a progress portfolio of their progress and how it works.

 Dashboard data may also help to enable language learners to improve revision techniques: “you teach something today and then you like to revise the same material three months later, what were the results then and what are they now, and am I really getting better and why”.
-Comparison of their results with last year’s class was also suggested as a potential answer, but this was a feature that students want to be able to control individually and hide if necessary.
+Comparison of their results with last year’s class was also suggested as a potential answer, but this was a feature that students wanted to be able to control individually and hide if necessary.